SU_B_02

 [i] laugh about it [?].

-[i] Ok, if we stay with the family back when you were little […]
+[i] ok if we stay with the family when they were small […]

 [r] Hm hm.

-[i] […] in your opinion were men and women, or boys and girls, treated equally?
+[i] […] In their opinion, men and women, or treated boys and girls equally?
 How do you see that?

-[r] No, we have a difference between men and women.
-A man always has more freedom and scope than a woman.
-A woman has no freedom, they are always afraid for the woman.
+[r] No, we have one Difference between man and woman.
+A man has more and more freedom and scope than a woman.
+A woman has no freedom, they are always afraid of the woman.
 Fear that something will happen to her.
-For example, that the boys will brutalise her [become brutal?].
+For example, that the boys brutalized [becomes brutal?].
 Fear of violence or rape.
-For fear and to protect the girl, the parents don’t let the girls go out.
-For the boys, for example, going out is considered unproblematic.
-They can go out.
-They are allowed to leave.
-The parents say: “That’s not a problem” and they add: “Girls are particularly vulnerable” With men, boys you can’t do any harm.
+Out of fear and to protect the girl, the parents don’t let the girls go out.
+For example, the boys are unproblematic.
+You can go out.
+They are allowed to go away.
+The parents say: “This is not a problem” and they add: “Girls are particularly in need of protection” in men, boys can not be damaged.

-[i] Hm they have, as they say, a lot to say.
+[i] Hm, as they say, have told a lot.

 [r] Yes.

-[i] Is there something, or do you have something you call a memento?
-Is there anything that they associate with or remember [through] a person, event, or [with] something?
-Did you bring anything for us?
+[i] Is there something, or have you had something that you call you a memorial?
+Is there something that you connect with one person, an event or [with] something or [thereby]?
+Did you bring something for us?
 Something you can show us?
-And if there is a story connected to it, could you share it with us?
+And if a story is connected, could you let us participate?

 [r] Yes, for example when I have this chain.

 [r] This chain.
-When I look at it, I feel like my mother is standing in front of me.
-This chain, my mother, and I are not together right now, but she gave me this chain.
+When I look at her, I have that Feeling as if my mother was standing in front of me.
+This chain, my mother and I are not together, but she gave me this chain.

-[r] I like this necklace so much, I don’t want to wear it often.
-I keep it in a safe place.
+[r] I like this chain so much that I don’t want to wear them often.
+I keep them.
 This chain.

 [i] Okay.